Typhoon Maemi

-Typhoon Maemi (/ko/ or /ja/), known in the Philippines as Super Typhoon Pogi, was the most powerful typhoon to strike South Korea since record-keeping began in the country in 1904.
-The fourteenth named storm, eighth typhoon and third super typhoon (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 kph.) of the 2003 Pacific typhoon season, Maemi developed from a disturbance in a monsoon trough on 4.
-It slowly intensified into a tropical storm and given the name Maemi while moving northwestward, becoming a typhoon on 8.
-That day, favorable conditions facilitated more rapid strengthening; the storm developed a well-defined eye and reached peak maximum sustained winds of 195 kph.
+Typhoon Maemi, (Note: The name Maemi (Korean: 매미, [ˈmɛ(ː)mi]) was contributed by North Korea and means cicada in Korean.) known in the Philippines as Typhoon Pogi, was the most powerful typhoon to strike South Korea since record-keeping began in the country in 1904.
+The fourteenth named storm, eighth typhoon and third super typhoon (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 kph.) of the 2003 Pacific typhoon season, Maemi developed from a disturbance in a monsoon trough on September 4.
+It strengthened into Tropical Storm Maemi, named by the Japan Meteorological Agency (JMA).
+Moving northwestward, it became a typhoon on September 8.
+It briefly crossed into the warning territory of PAGASA, which gave it the local name Pogi.
+Favorable conditions facilitated more rapid strengthening; the storm developed a well-defined eye and reached peak maximum sustained winds of 195 kph on September 10.
 (Note: Tropical cyclone intensities are measured by maximum sustained winds.
 In the western Pacific Ocean, the Japan Meteorological Agency estimates sustained winds over a duration of ten minutes, while the Joint Typhoon Warning Center estimates sustained winds over a one-minute duration.
 One-minute sustained winds are roughly 12% stronger than ten-minute sustained winds.)
 While near peak intensity, Maemi decelerated and began turning to the north-northeast.
-Soon after, the eyewall passed over Miyako-jima, Japan on 10 with a minimum barometric pressure of 912 mbar, the fourth-lowest pressure recorded in the nation.
+Soon after, the eyewall passed over Miyako-jima, Japan with a minimum barometric pressure of 912 mbar, the fourth-lowest pressure recorded in the nation.
 Due to warm sea surface temperatures, Maemi was able to maintain much of its intensity before it made landfall just west of Busan, South Korea, on September 12.
 The typhoon underwent extratropical transition in the Sea of Japan the next day, although its remnants persisted for several days, lashing northern Japan with strong winds.